 13.19 The purpose of the Private Hire vehicle inspection is to confirm vehicles meet the more stringent standards set out in this Policy Statement.
 Vehicles must be submitted fully prepared for the inspection.
 It is not intended that the test be used in lieu of a regular preventative maintenance programme.
-It is an offence under the Road Traffic address.
+It is an offence under the Road Traffic Regulations to use a vehicle that is not roadworthy on the public highway.
+Private Hire drivers/operators who fail to maintain their vehicles in a safe and roadworthy condition may have their licence(s) suspended, curtailed or revoked by the Council.

 13.20 The inspection regime for vehicles has not been designed to create difficulties for the Hackney Carriage and Private Hire trades, but it is primarily to promote vehicle safety for the protection of passengers and not for the benefit of operators.
-The Council therefore considers the inspections requirements to be justified by the risks it aims to
+The Council therefore considers the inspections requirements to be justified by the risks it aims to address.